 Thank you for completing your Minuteful Kidney test.

-Your test result indicated <<resultEn>> albumin-to-creatinine ratio (ACR) level.
+Your test result indicated a <<resultEn>> albumin-to-creatinine ratio (ACR) level.

 This means that albumin was not detected in your urine.
 To protect your health, make sure you share the results with your doctor.